Re-Volt-America/tracks.rva.lat/levels/subway2/[README].txt

 Thanks for downloading Subway 2!

-There's still room for improvement (especially AI and cameras) but I hope you like the track!
+I hope you like this track.
-It was lot of work, and keeping interest on a track for so long was quite hard, so this might be my last Re-Volt track.
+It was lot of work, and keeping interest on a track for so long was quite hard.
-Thanks everyone for the feedback on the first subway themed track.
+Thanks everyone for the feedback.

 Once again, if you're willing to improve the track in any way you are more than welcome to contact me by discord / ReVolt World :)